cossacklabs/acra-poison-records-demo/README.md

 INFO[0000] Table has been successfully created           source="demo.go:65"
 ```

-### Fill in database table with data
+### Fill in the database table with data

-Insert some data into table by running client application again, for example, here we add 10 rows:
+Insert some data into the table by running client application again, for example, here we add 10 rows:

 ```bash
 go run demo/demo.go --insert 10